-This Sweet Potato Casserole with a Crunchy Pecan topping is a perfect make ahead Thanksgiving or Christmas side dish.
-This yummy, popular casserole is easy to make, travels well and pleases a crowd every time!
+This Sweet Potato Casserole is a perfect holiday side dish.
+The popular casserole is easy to make, travels well and pleases a crowd every time.
+Made with a crunchy sugared pecan topping, it’s a creamy side that pairs beautifully with ham, turkey, or Christmas roast.

 Our Sweet potato Cinnamon Cake, Sweet potato Apple Bread and Sweet potato pumpkin pie are also great holiday recipes.
 Homemade Food Junkie has plenty of good ideas for homemade additions to your Holiday meal.
 Need an appetizer?
 Try our Bacon wrapped Sweet Potatoes!